 I fell in love with Indian chicken curry when I was sixteen years old.
 My friend treated me to lunch at an Indian buffet and from the moment we walked through the door, I was mesmerized by the mixture of aromas.
 My family owned a restaurant, but it was pure Americana diner style.
-Hamburgers, hashbrowns, and ham; you know the type of place.
+Hamburgers, hashbrowns, and ham — you know the type of place.
 I grew up on American classics, casseroles, and things that went directly from freezer to oven.
-I had never had the pleasure of tasting Indian-style cooking until that day.
+Until that day, I had never had the pleasure of tasting Indian-style cooking.
 SIXTEEN YEARS before my first bite of curry.
-What was I even doing with my life?!
-I will never forget that first taste of Indian food; I’ve been hooked ever since.
-I desperately needed a low carb Indian chicken curry recipe in my life.
+What was I even doing with my life up until that point?!
+That first taste of Indian food hooked me.
+My desire for a low carb Indian chicken curry recipe was strong.

 Don’t forget to PIN this recipe for later!

 In fact, I had developed a bit of a habit.
-Once I week, I would go to one of the local Indian restaurants for lunch.
+At least once a week, I would go to one of the local Indian restaurants for lunch.
 I filled my plate with a variety of things at the all-you-can-eat buffet and stuffed as much food into my body as possible.
 I’d eat until I could barely move and then go back for more the next week.
 This continued well into my 20’s, gathering my fellow Indian food lovers from work to dine out.
-Along with the curries, I’d eat bread, rice, and god knows what else.
+Along with the curries, I’d eat bread, rice, mango lassi, samosas, and god knows what else.
 It got pretty out of hand.
 Thousands of calories, too many carbs to count, rinse, repeat.
-I still love Indian chicken curry, but I don’t trust myself enough to dine out on it anymore.
+I still love Indian chicken curry, but I don’t trust myself enough to dine out for it anymore.
 Instead, I make my own versions of the food I love at home so I can keep myself in check.
 In my kitchen, I have full control over the ingredients and portions, plus I don’t binge until I blow up like Violet Beauregarde turning into a blueberry.

 What Spices are in Indian Curry?